 If not, give it a try.
 It’s delicious on burgers and steak straight off the grill.
 But I think I love it even more because it makes such a wonderful Christmas gift!

-If you do happen to try it, please leave a comment, rate the recipe and be sure to tag me on Instagram!
+If you do happen to try it, please leave a comment, and rate the recipe!